Pekka Pohjola: Later life and death

-During the late '80s Pohjola composed Sinfonia No 1 ("Symphony No. 1"), which premiered live in 1989 and was released on CD in 1990, performed by the AVANTI! music group.
+During the late '80s Pohjola composed Sinfonia No 1 ("Symphony No. 1"), which premiered live in 1989 and was released on CD in 1990, performed by the Avanti!
+Chamber Orchestra.
 Returning to the music scene in 1992, Pohjola released his ninth solo album, Changing Waters.
 The album's sound differed greatly from Pohjola's guitar-driven works of the '80s, offering a softer, more piano-based soundscape.
 Changing Waters was given in an international release in spring 1993.
 The album featured Finnish top musicians Seppo Kantonen (keyboards), Markku Kanerva (guitar) and Anssi Nykänen (drums), who became Pohjola's regular band.
 In May 1995, Pohjola released Live in Japan, a recording from three shows in Tokyo in November 1994.
 Later that year, Pohjola released a double CD, Heavy Jazz - Live in Helsinki and Tokyo.
 His next studio album, Pewit, followed in September 1997.
 In May 2001 Pekka Pohjola released Views, on which he toned down the rock-solid guitar-based sound of Urban Tango (1982) and Space Waltz (1985), instead focusing more on jazz and pop-classical arrangements, leaning heavily on strings and brass arrangements.
 The only song on Views to feature a guitar is "The Red Porsche", after a poem written by Charles Bukowski.

 Pohjola's piece "The Madness Subsides" from B the Magpie (1974) was sampled by DJ Shadow as the main bass line in his song "Midnight in a Perfect World", from the wildly successful debut album Endtroducing.....
 (1996).

 On 27 November 2008 Pohjola, who had alcoholism, died of an epileptic seizure at the age of 56.